Pierrinho/Allofthelights.js/README.md

 Enables responsive video.

 ### custom_player: *null*
 Allows to apply responsive on a custom player.
 Specify your video vendor selector.
-Only available when is_responsive = true.
+Only available when `is_responsive = true`.

 ### callback_turn_on: *function(){}*
 Callback function when the light goes on.